videosdk-live/videosdk-docs/react_docs_versioned_docs/version-0.1.x/guide/video-and-audio-calling-api-sdk/render-media/optimize-video-track.md

 };
 ```

-:::note
+:::info
 Using custom video tracks is not just limited to the video tracks created using the `createCameraVideoTrack` method.
-You can use any `MediaStream` object as a replacement which can include a custom canvas track created by you.
+You can use any `MediaStream` object as a replacement which can include a [custom canvas track created by you](https://developer.chrome.com/blog/capture-stream/).
 :::

 ### `Which Configuration is suitable for me ?`